 - Make sure home numbers are clearly marked and easy for the fire department to locate.

 - Close all doors along the escape route - this may slow the spread of smoke, heat, and fire.

 - Never go back inside a burning building.
 Once outside, remain outside

 Prince George Fire Rescue operates four (4) fire halls to protect the public.

 Response Map shows the fire hall locations and the areas of the City they cover.

-This hall serves residential, commercial, and light/heavy industrial areas in the downtown, Blackburn, BC Rail, and south to the base of Peden Hill.
+Located in downtown adjacent to City Hall, Fire Hall #1 houses Fire Administration, Prevention, Training, and Fire Dispatch.
+The Hall serves residential, commercial, and light/heavy industrial areas in the downtown area, Blackburn, BC Rail, and south to the base of Peden Hill.

 Emergency Response Services